Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 A fillet description contains an edge and a  radius.
 The edge must be shared by two faces.
 The fillet is automatically extended to all edges in a smooth continuity with the original  edge.
 It is not an error to add a fillet twice,  the last description holds.

-@figure{/user_guides/modeling_algos/images/modeling_algos_image038.png, "Filleting two edges using radii r1 and  r2."}
+@figure{/user_guides/modeling_algos/images/modeling_algos_image038.png,"Filleting two edges using radii r1 and  r2.",360}

 In the following example  a filleted box with dimensions a,b,c and radius r is created.